briankhoi/obsidian-notes/UCSC/CSE182/SQL.md

 ```

 **Foreign Key**
-A foreign key is NOT a key, but rather a constraint on the table that the foreign key attribute must match the value of a key in another table.
+A foreign key is NOT a key, but rather a constraint on the table that the foreign key attribute must match the value of a key in another table in which that key is either a primary key or unique key.

 If the fields are named differently in each table but correspond to the same value, you have to specify the name of the field you want to link the foreign key to like in the Studio table.
 If the fields are named the same, you don't have to like in the Movies table
 ```SQL